-While the enabling foundations are well in hand, the Beyond Einstein program demands extensive refinements in technology.
+While the enabling foundations are well in hand, the Beyond Einstein program demands many refinements in technology.
 Constellation-X will need lightweight optics and cryogenic X-ray calorimeters.
-To keep LISA's test masses free of nongravitational forces, it needs sensitive monitoring units coupled to microNewton thrusters.
-It will also require extraordinarily stable laser measurement systems.
-With appropriate investment, these can be developed within a few years.
-The vision missions Black Hole Imager and Big Bang Observer need still greater precision in spacecraft pointing and control.
-The Einstein Probes require study of a broad range of technologies, so that the most effective approach to their science goals can be chosen.
+To keep LISA's test masses free of nongravitational forces, it needs sensitive monitoring units coupled to micronewton thrusters.
+It will also require very stable laser measurement systems.
+The vision missions, Black Hole Imager and Big Bang Observer, need still greater precision in spacecraft pointing and control.
+The Einstein Probes require study of a broad range of technologies so that the most effective approach to their science goals can be chosen.

-1.2.5 Research and Analysis
+Research and Analysis

 The R&A program is the cradle for the technology and theory of NASA space science missions.
 It is the first step in a process that turns ideas into missions, as well as a final step turning missions into scientific advances.
 NASA's R&A program draws heavily on the resources of our universities, providing an additional benefit: the training of students who become the architects and builders of future missions.
-The Einstein Probes require new detectors, for which ground-based and balloon tests will be essential.
+The Einstein Probes require new detectors for which ground-based and balloon tests will be essential.
 Laboratory measurements of atomic data are necessary to link observations to scientific conclusions.